imyuvi1234/info_portal.github.io/README.md

-This is my first project and while making this I have used only HTML, CSS and JavaScript for design and animation.
+### Info Portal

+This is my first attempt to make a website.

+Tech Stack:
+1. HTML5
+2. CSS